Feuermagier/autograder/checks.md

 * Attribute should be a local variable
 * System-dependent linebreak used in string literal
 * Labels should be avoided
+* Fields should not be hidden by variables

 ### Java API
 * isEmpty should be used on Strings/Collections instead of comparing the length/size against 0